ahshahz/RoomForMe/README.md

 # RoomForMe
 ## Concept
 RoomForMe is a web application hosted on Google Firebase designed to provide a solution for hotels and similar services to make their own customers feel safer while inside the hotel.
 RoomForMe uses a QR code scanning system to track users in each hotel common area so other visitors can see how crowded a specific area is.
 This helps visitors feel safer and more comfortable.
+While also providing hotels data on how occupied the rooms are.
+Future iterations may include object detection from camera feed, and additional customization options to fit the needs of hotels.
 ## Hosting
 RoomForMe's application is hosted on Google Firebase and the Google Cloud Platform using Firebase hosting and Cloud Run.
 ## Build